DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ### Step 2 - Create Policy and Attach it to the role

-We can add the needed permissions via the CLI or the console.
-We will use the console for this operation.
+We can add the needed permissions via the CLI or the AWS console.
+We will use the AWS console for this operation.

-Logging into the console and navigate to the IAM service.
+Logging into the AWS console, [click here](https://console.aws.amazon.com/?nc2=h_m_mc), and navigate to the IAM service.
 Then click on "**Roles**", left area of the screen.
 ![alt text](/res/S1F1%20IAM.png)
 <**Figure-1**>